TheMindVirus/vtol/README.md

 Please feel free to customise the Unity Scripts to suit your application and extend it to whichever proprietary or non-proprietary equipment you may have.
+ToDo: Amplify the colour values based on amplitude of HDMI-encoded audio samples...
 ```